UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-01-11-Intune-Problems-Solving.md

                             Extensible Firmware Interface (UEFI) capable operating systems.
 Legacy (the default) - Ensu res compatibility with OSes that do not support UEFI.
 NOTE: Legacy boot mode is not allowed when secure boot is enabled or Legacy Option ROM is disabled.
+#Setting boot mode to UEFI
 Set-Item DellSmbios:\BootSequence\BootList -Value Uefi
+#Checking setting of Secureboot
 Get-Item DellSmbios:\SecureBoot\SecureBoot | select *

 PSPath                    : DellBIOSProvider\DellSmbiosProv::DellSmbios:\SecureBoot\SecureBoot